ArPiRobot/arpirobot.github.io/docs/guide/programming/actions.md

     }
     ```

-Then, in `lockedDevices` / `locked_devices`, add the following to lock the motors.
+Then, in `locked_devices` / `lockedDevices`, add the following to lock the motors.
 All four motors are locked as this action (indirectly) controls all four using the drive helper. *Note: You cannot lock the drive helper.
 It is not a device.* Locking the motors is not important yet, but having this will be important later.

 === "Python (`actions.py`)"
     ```py